msokolov/lux/README.md

 A key piece of this puzzle was to solve an impedance mismatch between Saxon and Lucene.
 Saxon performs all of its work by pulling results through Iterators.
-In contrast, Lucene expects to push results (through an object called a Collector).
+In contrast, Lucene expects to push results (via a Collector object).
 Lux manages this in different ways depending on whether results are ordered by relevance, by value (some other kind of order by expression), or in document order.